strongbrewio/strongbrewio.github.io/_posts/2018-04-11-rxjs-polling.md

 ```
 First thing we need to change is move from a `Subject` to a `BehaviorSubject`.
 A `BehaviorSubject` has an inital value and will replay the last value when subscribed to.
 Here, we are interested in the fact that it has an initial value.

 Next thing we do is use this subject to create our `polledBitcoin$`.
 We wrapped the stream from our previous examples in a `switchMap`.
 Whenever the `manualRefresh$` emits, this stream will be started.
 If there was a previous execution still working, this execution will be stopped in favor of a new one.
 And that's exactly what we need.
-Thanks to the initial value in the `BehaviorSubject`, we know that the stream will be started whenever the application started.
+Thanks to the initial value in the `BehaviorSubject`, we know that the stream will be started whenever the stream is initialy subscribed to.

 Now, whenever the user clicks on the reload button, the data will be fetched and the timer is reset!
-You can use this technique to add more requests as well.
+You can use this technique in different scenarios as well.
 For example, when the user swipes down on a mobile device.
 Nice right!

 ### Polling when data is resolved

 The last polling strategy I want to take a look at is one where we only start a next request after the first one has finished plus 'x' seconds.
+This can be helpfull in some cases.

-This can be helpfull.
 With the previous example in mind, lets say we poll every 5 seconds and at one point, our backend call takes 4 seconds.
 This would mean that, 1 second after we finally gotten our result, we fetch it again.
 This might not always be what we want.

 Again, lets start by thinking about what we want in a reactive way.
 First of all, we need to know when our backend call has ended.
 When it has ended, we need to wait 'x' seconds before starting the next one.
 Lets break it down.